TanvirOnGH/firefox-config/readme.md

 > [!NOTE]
 > This repository is not meant to be used as a whole but rather as a reference for my own configuration.
 I do not recommend using it as is, as it is not meant to be used by anyone else.
 I do not provide any support for this repository.
 If you want to use it, you are on your own.

+> [!TIP]
+> Disable Telemetry and Data Collection: Ensure that all telemetry and data collection features are turned off in Firefox.
+You can use my `user.js` as a reference, and explore other `user.js` files and hardened Firefox configurations for additional security.
+>
+> Cookie Management: With cookie isolation enabled, clearing cookies may be less effective.
+Instead, consider using temporary containers for better privacy.
+>
+> Customizing Firefox: For detailed guidance on customizing Firefox to suit your needs, refer to the [Customizing Firefox](#customizing-firefox) section.

 ## Features

 - Smooth scrolling